 Your visit to the Yaxchilan ruins Mexico

-Boats are leaving from the village of Corozal.
-The ride goes past banana plantations, tropical rainforest, corn fields and brings you to the site within 45 minutes.
-Along the way you see local people, from the surrounding communities, working and enjoying themselves in the river.
+Boats are leaving from the town Frontera Corozal.
+The trip goes past banana plantations, tropical rainforest, corn fields and brings you to the Maya ruins within 45 minutes.
+Along the way you see local people from the surrounding communities working and enjoying themselves in the river.

 Upon arrival, you climb a set of stairs and walk towards a small office, where you register.
-Because the number of visitors is minimal, you won’t find any shops or restaurants, so bring anything you need like water, something to eat, sunscreen and mosquito repellent.
+Because the number of visitors is limited you won’t find any shops or restaurants.
+It is therefore important to bring everything you need such as water, food, sunscreen and mosquito repellent.
 Good hiking shoes are also recommended is you are planning to climb the buildings.

-- An easy trail straight ahead, takes you directly to the Gran Plaza.
-Upon arrival you first walk through the dark “laberinto” where you will see and hear different bats, hiding during the day.
+- An easy trail straight ahead, takes you from the entrance directly to the Gran Plaza.
+Upon arrival you first walk through the dark laberint, where you will see and hear different bats that are hiding here during the day.
 Take a flashlight with you if you want to explore a bit more in the laberinto.
 On the Gran Plaza, you will find the most important buildings, altar stones and stelaes.
 If you walk up a bit to the left of the laberinto, you have a nice view of the Gran Plaza.
-Great place for pictures!
+A great place for pictures!